 Stores are suffering

-In most developed markets, particularly the United Kingdom, Germany and the United States, retail has been shifting from bricks and mortar to online for some time.
+In most developed markets, particularly the United Kingdom, the DACH region and the United States, retail has been shifting from bricks and mortar to online for some time.
 This transition has now been dramatically accelerated by the Covid-19 pandemic, creating an unprecedented level of retail vacancies.
 The implications will be profound – for physical retail, the high street and the urban environment in general.

 In the UK, many retailers are already making significant changes to their store strategies: John Lewis is planning shop-in-shops at Waitrose supermarkets; Asos and Boohoo are closing many Debenhams and TopShop stores; and Asda's new owners are considering multiple new avenues, from nail bars to coffee shops, to leverage excess space in large out-of-town stores.

-In Germany, meanwhile, urban centers are dominated by fashion retail and often centered around department stores.
+In the DACH region, meanwhile, urban centers are dominated by fashion retail and often centered around department stores.
 Bricks-and-mortar fashion retail has struggled during the pandemic, with sales declining by up to 70%.
 Many companies have applied for government aids or filed for bankruptcy.
 As retail vacancies rise, cities are expected to increasingly explore alternative use options.

 Physical stores are also suffering in the US, with the situation even leading to unlikely alliances: Amazon and mall operator Simon Property Group are exploring the possibility of turning vacant mall spaces into online fulfilment centers.